 March – April 1997

-1998 Invited by the Vatican to stage a retrospective exhibition entitled “Where the Two Oceans Meet” of his work at the Pontificia Universitas Gregoriana, which was acclaimed world wide as the first and most significant cultural event of its kind through out the history of Christian-Islamic relations.
+“Where the Two Oceans Meet” retrospective exhibition of his work.
+Invited and hosted by the Vatican, this exhibition was acclaimed world wide as the first and most significant cultural event of its kind throughout the history of Christian-Islamic relations.

 30 March – 2nd May 1998

-1998 Exhibition “Where the Two Oceans Meet” initiated by President Alija Izetbegovic at the National Gallery, Sarajevo, Bosnia and Herzegovina.
+“Where the Two Oceans Meet” exhibition, initiated by President Alija Izetbegovic.

 26 August – 26 September